yt-project/yt/doc/source/visualizing/volume_rendering.rst

   sc = yt.create_scene(ds, 'density')

-3D visualizations can be fun but frustrating!
-Tuning the parameters to both look nice and convey useful scientific information can be hard.
-We've provided information about best practices and tried to make the interface easy to develop nice visualizations, but getting them *just right* is often time-consuming.
-It's usually best to start out simple with the built-in helper interface, and expand on that if you need to.

 If you're eager to just see what a volume rendering of your simulation looks like, there is the high-level function